danielwrobert/demeter/README.md

-# vlad
+# Vlad

-A custom WordPress Block Theme, inspired by the Dracula color palette.
+A custom WordPress Block Theme, inspired by the [Dracula color palette](https://draculatheme.com/).